wp-plugins/ibs-mappro/readme.txt

 4 Admin | Settings menu | IBS Mappro and configure the plugin.

 == Frequently Asked Questions ==
-**How do I draw a map?** Staring at the blank map editor there is no clue where to begin creating a map.
+1. How do I draw a map?
+Staring at the blank map editor there is no clue where to begin creating a map.
 On the left side of the map editor there is a "list area" and there is a link that says "Route."
 Click that link and move your mouse over the map and the cursor changes to a cross hair and a small meesage box that say "Start route" appears.
 Click on the map where the route is to begin.
 The message box now says "extend route."
 Click the next point for your route and continue until your route is completed.
 Dismiss the "extend route" by a right mouse click or click the reset button.
-**I have a map how do I show it on my post?** if your map has a url (http or https) address head right on over to the Shortcode tab and add your map address in the url="" of the shortcode.
+2. I have a map how do I show it on my post?
+If your map has a url (http or https) address head right on over to the Shortcode tab and add your map address in the url="" of the shortcode.
-Most likely you will have a map file on your desktop in which case we will need to upload it to the plugin server.
+Most likely however you will have a map file on your desktop which will need to be uploaded to the server.
 Open Map tools and select "Desktop upload."
-Upload your map and then go to the Shortcode tab and select the file you just uploaded.
+After the upload go to the Shortcode tab and select the file you just uploaded.
+It will be inserted into the shortcode.
-In both cases press CTRL-A and then CTRL-C to copy the shortcode to the clipboard.
-Not paste this shortcode into your post or page.
+In either press CTRL-A and then CTRL-C to copy the shortcode to the clipboard.
+Now paste this shortcode into your post or page.

 == Screenshots ==